Janriz-Libres/roach-island-sidecroller-game/README.md

 The roaches will spawn at random locations at any given time, even when you have just first spawned and started the game, so always be alert!

 ## Prerequisites
-Requirements for the software and other tools to run the game
+Requirements for the game and other tools to run
 - [![Love2D][Love2D]][Love2D-url]

 ## Built WIth